Ayms/node-Tor/README.md

 * It's a bit approximative since the ORDB is rotating the peers by putting them at the end of the lists each time they are used, we suppose that the delay is more related to the connexion between A and the ORDBS.

-* If the value is superior to 98 blocks, A sends a new GET after the 68th block.
+* If the value is superior to C blocks, A sends a new GET after the C-c block.

 * And so on.